aitoroses/floxide/docs/adrs/0023-examples-directory-restructuring.md

 3. Keeping all existing `.rs` example files in the `examples/` directory
 4. Ensuring all examples use dependencies from the root `Cargo.toml`
 5. Testing that all examples can be run using `cargo run --example example_name`

+## Repository Information

+This ADR applies to the Flowrs project hosted at [github.com/aitoroses/flowrs](https://github.com/aitoroses/flowrs).

 ## Related ADRs